CSGuides/grad-job-guide/_jobs/general.md

   them as a job option.

-- **Top-Tier Teaching Academia**: This includes places like Carleton, Williams, Wesleyan, Oberlin and Brown.
+- **Top-Tier Teaching Academia**: This includes places like Carleton, Williams, Wesleyan, Oberlin, Bowdoin and Brown.
 Faculty here still conduct research but undergraduate education is emphasized, and the graduate program is smaller or non-existent.
 (As an aside, a
   <i>university</i> has a graduate program and a <i>college</i> does not.)
   Teaching three or more courses per year is common.

-- **Teaching Academia**: This includes smaller liberal arts colleges that may be less well-known outside their local areas, such as Shippensburg, Coe College, Lock Haven, Haverford, Juniata, and Ithaca College.
+- **Teaching Academia**: This includes smaller liberal arts colleges that may be less well-known outside their local areas, such as Shippensburg, Coe College,
+  Lock Haven, Haverford, Juniata, and Ithaca College.
 Here the emphasis will be on undergraduate education, undergraduate advising and scholarship (to the possible exclusion of the constantly-publishing-papers type of research).
 Teaching six courses a year